What is CBG?

 CBG is only found in very small amounts in mature hemp plants, and most commonly CBG levels are at their highest earlier in the hemp growth cycle.
 Once the plant is ready to be harvested, CBG levels become much lower.

 However, this doesn't mean that all CBG is lost.
 High-quality whole-plant hemp extracts often contain a broad profile of cannabinoids, including CBG.

 In order to find out the exact CBG levels in your CBD products, you can check the product batch reports to see how much CBG is included.

 Will CBG Make you High?

 CBG, similar to CBD is also non-psychoactive.
 Even though THC starts out as Cannabigerol.
-It is known to have no intoxicating or mind altering effects.
-Research into minor cannabinoids like Cannabigerol are in the early stages.
+It is known to have no intoxicating or mind-altering effects.
+Research into minor cannabinoids like Cannabigerol is in the early stages.
 Most recent scientific investigations are focused on the effects of major cannabinoids like CBD and THC.
-We are yet to uncover the full CBG side effects.
+Scientists are yet to uncover the full CBG side effects.

 What is the Difference Between CBD and CBG?

 Is CBG the new CBD?
 As attention turns to cannabinoids other than CBD.
 Many may question, are CBD and CBG the same?
 It's important to define the difference between CBD and CBG to avoid confusion.